medwig/watson-jira/README.md

 `mappings` section contains list of mapping rules.

 Mapping rule has name and type.
 For each Watson log, **Watson-Jira** tries to find the name in the tags.
-If found, then the JIRA issue number is resolved according to the type definition.
+If found, then the Jira issue number is resolved according to the type definition.

 Mapping precedence is of the following order: